-In the present study, SEM examination revealed statistical significant differences between tested groups, regarding misfit at the implant-abutment interface.
-The GNB group showed smaller amounts of misfit distributed uniformly in all measured sites.
-The average vertical gap width was 5.7 μ m ± 0.39.
+GNB group showed smaller amounts of misfit distributed uniformly in all measured sites.
+The average vertical gap width was 5.7 $\mu$ m ± 0.39.

-Compared to the GNB group, the experimental groups ES and EC were significantly different, showing average misfit of 9.53 μ m ± 0.52 and 10.62 μ m ± 2.16, respectively.
-These findings are consistent with some studies that have assessed implant-abutment vertical misfit when implants and abutments from different manufacturers are associated.3 It may be explained by differences in machining tolerances of implant systems.
+Compared with the GNB group, the experimental groups ES and EC were significantly different, showing average misfit of 9.53 $\mu$ m ± 0.52 and 10.62 $\mu$ m ± 2.16, respectively.
+These findings are consistent with some studies that have assessed implant-abutment vertical misfit when implants and abutments from different manufacturers are associated.
+It may be explained by differences in machining tolerances of implant systems.

-The range of misfit reported in the current study is considered by many authors as clinically acceptable.^{22-26} Although certain biologic tolerance for misfit may be present,^{19,28} these investigations evaluated abutmentcylinder misfit in partial implant-supported frameworks.^{21-29} This observation is important because in case of multiple implants, stresses generated by occlusal forces can be well distributed within implants and, subsequently, between abutments and cylinders.
+The range of misfit reported in the current study is considered, by many authors, clinically acceptable.22-26 Although, certain biologic tolerance for misfit may be present, these entire investigations evaluated abutment-cylinder misfit in partial implant-supported frameworks.21-29 This observation is important because, in case of multiple implants, stresses generated by occlusal forces can be well distributed within implants and subsequently, between abutments and cylinders.
 It may explain the biologic tolerance to certain levels of misfit.